gohugoio/hugo/content/en/templates/output-formats.md

 The key distinction for Hugo versions 0.20 and newer is that Hugo looks at an output format's `Name` and MediaType's `Suffixes` when choosing the template used to render a given `Page`.
 {{% /note %}}

 The following table shows examples of different output formats, the suffix used, and Hugo's respective template [lookup order][].
-All of the examples in the table can:
+All the examples in the table can:

 * Use a [base template][base].
 * Include [partial templates][partials]